Common language to describe sound

 In order to communicate efficiently, one must have a concise and well-defined language so that everyone understands precisely what is meant.
 That also goes for sound.
 Until now, most audio professionals have used a colourful and often personal language to describe the perception of audio reproduction systems.
 In magazines, the language resembles poetry describing the tested products in both subjective and objective terms, while manufactures search for adjectives (often superlatives), which will impress consumers.

-Even within the scientific community, a common language is lacking, for example in perceptual modelling, which is rapidly expanding in these years.
+Even within the scientific community, a common language is lacking, for example in perceptual modelling and Machine Learning (ML), which is rapidly expanding in these years.
 One example is an article where “Punch” is modelled without a definition of the term .
 In another article a very similar percept is described by “Apparent source width (ASW) in one place and “Sound image width” in another.

 In short, a common language to describe auditory perception for communication amongst audio professionals makes a world of sense.

 To meet this need ITU (The International Telecommunication Union) has recently released a report (ITU-R BS.2399-0 ), to help audio professionals talk about sound reproduction with a common language use with objective and unambiguous terms.

 Audio vocabulary in the making

 Back in 2005, Torben Holm Pedersen from FORCE Technology published a vocabulary of sound describing words .
 Danish and English words with translations from one to the other was the first step in finding out how to assemble the audio vocabulary.
 His work has been widely recognised and was, for instance, the catalyst for a similar vocabulary for evaluations of sound in an automotive context .

 Within perceptual audio evaluation, the set of characterising words are referred to as attributes.
 In 2006 Nick Zacharov (SenseLab) and Søren Bech (Bang & Olufsen) included a list of attribute requirements in their popular book Perceptual Audio Evaluation .
 It is the continuation of their work, which led to a sound Wheel of well-defined attributes for evaluation of reproduced audio, which was described in a more recent paper from 2015 .